Suspect allegedly bites EGPD K9 in struggle

 This incident was reported around 6 a.m. on the 8500 block of Iris Crest Way in central Elk Grove.

 Jimenez reported that Nagra first vandalized a resident’s front yard, and the suspect allegedly slapped the victim who confronted him.
-They did not know each other, the police said.
 A witness then helped the victim hold down Nagra on the ground during a struggle, authorities said.
 Jimenez said that Nagra bit the victim’s leg.

 When officers arrived, the suspect was reportedly combative and resisted them when they tried to detain him.
 Jimenez said that the police deployed the K9, which bit Nagra.
 Officers overcame his resistance soon after he attacked the dog.